-The Student Health Center is available during the semester on a walk-in or appointment basis.
+The Student Health Center is available during the semester on an appointment basis with same day appointments available.
 Call us at 802.654.2234 for more information or to schedule a visit.

 Women’s Health Services: We offer complete gynecological exams for both routine and problem visits.
 We provide comprehensive testing, counseling, treatment and referral for all issues.